paritytech/polkadot-testnet-faucet/client/README.md

 ### Build static site

-If you wish to build the site as a static site, when building add the enviroment variable `STATIC=true`.
-This will disable any kind of server side rendering and will prerender all the content.
-You won't be able to dynamically load enviroment variables if you do this.
+If you wish to build the site as a static site, when building add the environment variable `STATIC=true`.
+This will disable any kind of server side rendering and will pre-render all the content.
+You won't be able to dynamically load environment variables if you do this.

 ## Deployment

 [![GitHub Pages deploy](https://github.com/paritytech/polkadot-testnet-faucet/actions/workflows/deploy-site.yml/badge.svg?event=push)](https://github.com/paritytech/polkadot-testnet-faucet/actions/workflows/deploy-site.yml)

-We have a GitHub action that evaulates and builds the website, deploying it to GitHub Pages.
+We have a GitHub action that evaluates and builds the website, deploying it to GitHub Pages.

 ## Setting a default parachain